friendtu/testlibargparse/README.md

-# testlibargparse
-Test libargparse
+# try libargparse by creating a simple program to do add

-# Crate image
+# Crate runtime image
 docker build -t testlibargparse .

 # Run it